 Justice Palmari indicated in his decision that since the case was in the initial stages, the elimination of Mr. Stephens from representing Mr. Scannapieco will not create a “substantial hardship.”

-The law office of Elliot Schlissel has been litigating fathers’ rights matters for more than thirty years.
+The Law Offices of Schlissel DeCorpo has been litigating fathers’ rights matters for more than thirty years.
 We have extensive experience in representing fathers in divorce proceedings, regarding orders of protection, concerning issues involving child custody, child visitation, child support and spousal maintenance (alimony).
 We have litigated child abuse and child neglect proceedings on behalf of fathers involving Child Protective Services and Association for Child Services.
 We have brought proceedings requesting the reduction of child support for fathers.
 We can assist fathers concerning no-fault divorce issues, equitable distribution of assets, family relocation problems, as well as negotiating separation agreements.
 We are also very knowledgeable concerning the parental alienation of children by mothers.
 Feel free to call us at your earliest convenience should you need a fathers’ rights attorney.
 Our phone numbers are 1-800- 344-6431, 516-561-6645 or 718-350-2802.